-Adding to the ranch-like atmosphere, Fremont Older adjoins Garrod Stables, which conducts popular horse tours through the preserve.
-As a result the trails on Coyote Ridge (the Toyon, Bay View, and Coyote Ridge Trails) are liberally strewn with fresh horse manure.
+Fremont Older is an attractive preserve on some low hills just outside Saratoga.
+Its grassy hills interspersed with stands of eucalyptus trees gives it a unique ranch-like appearance.
+Fittingly, the park adjoins Garrod Stables, which conducts popular horse tours through the preserve, and as a result the trails in the southern panhandle (the Toyon, Bay View, and Coyote Ridge Trails) are liberally strewn with fresh horse manure.
 This is a little unfortunate for hikers since Bay View and Coyote Ridge would otherwise be the best trails in the preserve.

 Within Garrod Stables is the Cooper-Garrod vineyard, and some of the preserve’s trails offer views of the attractive vineyards.
 Hikers could conceivably combine a hike in the preserve with some wine tasting, but it’s a bit more pleasant to drive to the vineyard than it is to walk in through the stables.

-© 2010 David Baselt
+© 2010, 2017 David Baselt

 Re-hiked 2022; no changes